DNN-Based Speech Presence Probability Estimation for Multi-Frame Single-Microphone Speech Enhancement: Introduction

-In~\cite{schasse_estimation_2014} a maximum likelihood (ML)-based approach has been proposed to estimate the (highly time-varying) speech IFC vector from the noisy microphone signals.
-The ML estimator requires an estimate of the noise power spectral density (PSD), which in turn requires an estimate of the speech presence probability (SPP) in each TF bin.
-Several model-based SPP estimators have been proposed~\cite{cohen_noise_2003,gerkmann_unbiased_2012}, where the approach in~\cite{gerkmann_unbiased_2012} is based on the assumption that the speech and noise STFT coefficients are uncorrelated, complex Gaussian distributed random variables.
+In~\cite{schasse_estimation_2014} a maximum likelihood (ML)-based approach has been proposed to estimate the speech IFC vector from the noisy microphone signals.
+The ML estimator typically requires an estimate of the speech presence probability (SPP) in each TF bin.
+Several model-based SPP estimators have been proposed~\cite{cohen_noise_2003,gerkmann_improved_2008,souden_gaussian_2010,gerkmann_unbiased_2012} based on the assumption that the speech and noise STFT coefficients are uncorrelated, complex Gaussian distributed random variables.
+These estimators, however, have difficulties with accurately estimating the SPP in the short STFT frames that are required to capture the highly time-varying speech IFC vector.

 In recent years, data-driven supervised learning-based approaches have gained a lot of attention in a multitude of applications, including single-microphone speech enhancement~\cite{wang_ideal_2005, wang_training_2014, williamson_complex_2016, kolbaek_multitalker_2017, weninger_speech_2015, chazan_deep_2017}.
 A common approach is to estimate real-valued TF masks, which are applied to the noisy STFT coefficients.
-To this end, different masks have been used as the learning target, e.g., ideal binary masks (IBMs)~\cite{wang_ideal_2005}, ideal ratio masks (IRMs)~\cite{wang_training_2014}, and complex ideal ratio masks (cIRMs)~\cite{williamson_complex_2016}.
-Furthermore, mask-based approaches have been recently proposed to estimate the speech and noise correlation matrices that are required by multi-microphone speech enhancement approaches such as the MVDR beamformer or the generalized eigenvalue beamformer~\cite{heymann_blstm_2015, heymann_neural_2016, heymann_generic_2017, jiang_robust_2018}.
+Furthermore, mask-based approaches have been recently proposed to estimate the speech and noise correlation matrices that are required by multi-microphone speech enhancement approaches such as the MVDR beamformer or the generalized eigenvalue beamformer~\cite{heymann_neural_2016, jiang_robust_2018}.